-[CO1] Identify the force systems for given conditions by applying the basics of mechanics.
-[CO2] Determine unknown force(s) of different engineering systems.

-[CO3] Apply the principles of friction in various conditions for useful purposes.

-[CO4] Find the centroid and center of gravity of various components in engineering systems.
-[CO5]Select the relevant simple lifting machine(s) for given purposes.
+- [CO2] Determine unknown force(s) of different engineering systems. - [CO3] Apply the principles of friction in various conditions for useful purposes. - [CO4] Find the centroid and center of gravity of various components in engineering systems. - [CO5] Select the relevant simple lifting machine(s) for given purposes.